jlleongarcia/jlleongarcia/content/blog/oss-nas.md

 1. Ubuntu
 2. Zorin OS
-3. Garuda Linux (with this one you unlock the superpower of saying: I use Arch, btw)
+3. Garuda Linux

+> With Garuda, you unlock the superpower of saying: *I use Arch, btw*

 Time to try something new, getting ready for a **network attached storage**: